 The most common types of personal bankruptcy are Chapter 7 and Chapter 13.
 Up to 65% of all U.S. consumer bankruptcy filings are Chapter 7 cases.
-Chapter 7 Bankruptcy and Chapter 13 Bankruptcy, while very similar, have important differences that will affect your case and how often you can file for bankruptcy.
+While very similar, Chapter 7 Bankruptcy and Chapter 13 Bankruptcy have important differences that will affect your case and how often you can file for bankruptcy.
 Both Chapter 7 and Chapter 13 bankruptcies may be filed multiple times.

 The Rules For Filing For A Second Time

-There are rules that apply about when you can next file for bankruptcy and that is based on what bankruptcy code you were previously discharged from.
+There are rules that apply about when you can next file for bankruptcy.
+The possibilities are based on what bankruptcy code you were previously discharged from.
 To file for a second or third bankruptcy, there is always a waiting period between receiving a discharge from your financial obligations and filing again for bankruptcy.

 If you did not receive a discharge from your previous bankruptcy filing, then you are not barred from filing again for bankruptcy.
 On the other hand, if you file again prior to letting the time elapse you will not receive a discharge and your debts will remain intact.

 The typical time frame allowed between filing for a Chapter 7 bankruptcy and being granted a discharge (or relief from debt) is 3-6 months.
 Once you have received a discharge from a Chapter 7 bankruptcy, you will be required to wait 8 years from the date of filing to be able to file for bankruptcy again.
 Filing anytime before the end of that 8-year waiting period will result in the denial of your discharge in the second case.
 If that happens, you will be legally liable for all of your debts.